Michigan's Cornelius Johnson reconnects with Jim Harbaugh on Chargers in Round 7 of draft

 Johnson led the team with 39 catches and 620 receiving yards in 2021 and contributed on special teams to take home shared honors of Michigan's Offensive Skill Player of the Year.
 As a senior in 2022, he recorded 499 yards and a team-high six receiving touchdowns, including 160 yards and two touchdowns in the win over Ohio State.
 Johnson exercised his extra year thanks to COVID, racking up 604 yards and a national championship ring in his final season.

-At the combine, Johnson measured in at 6 feet 2 and 212 pounds and ran a 4.44 40-yard dash with a 37.5-inch vertical jump and 10-foot, seven-inch broad jump.
+At the combine, Johnson measured 6 feet 2 and 212 pounds, and ran a 4.44 40-yard dash with a 37.5-inch vertical jump and 10-foot, seven-inch broad jump.
 His athletic score was one of the best combined showings by a wide receiver dating back to 1987.

 Cornelius Johnson is a WR prospect in the 2024 draft class.
 He scored a 9.46 #RAS out of a possible 10.00.
 This ranked 186 out of 3402 WR from 1987 to 2024. https://t.co/HVd2EVsVvq pic.twitter.com/89A4t9BUvj